-Sydney has placed first in eight competitions, both nationally and internationally.
+Sydney has placed first in seven national competitions.
+She was also a top scorer in one international competition, the Global Kids Challenge, where she competed against flyers from all over the world while flying in her home tunnel at iFly Denver.
 In the competitions that she didn’t place first in, she still places among the top spots.
 “I think the most important thing that separates her from other flyers her age is that she is a multi-disciplined flyer that can compete in a variety of different events,” said Silva.
 “Most tunnel flyers can only fly one style/event but Sydney is well trained in all areas of body flight.”

 There are four categories of flying, known as disciplines, that one can compete in: formation skydiving, vertical formation skydiving (VFS), dynamic and freestyle.
 Sydney competes in all of them but rarely will compete in formation skydiving, or belly flying, and doesn’t really focus on it in her training.

 Sydney’s favorite dynamic is freestyle flying.
 There are three rounds of freestyle flying and in one round, there are three moves you have to complete in your routine, but the other two are free rein.
 “It kind of lets them show their personality,” explained Michelle.
 “They can be creative and make up a new move.”